IV Dressing Types: Acrylic vs. Silicone

 Central lines are a direct connection between critical medical intervention, like life saving medication, and the heart.
 They can be used for tiny babies, children and adults of all ages.
 Patients who have long-term central lines are often fighting serious illnesses, and may be immunocompromised, making central line care a high stakes priority.
 Such a … Read more

-Using CLABSI Conscious Technology to Prevent Central line-associated bloodstream infections
+How to Use CLABSI Conscious Technology to Prevent Infections

 A medical professional using CLABSI Conscious Technology to Prevent Central line-associated bloodstream infections

 Healthcare is a lifeline, but it can also be a direct line to infection.
-Among the multitude of tolls the COVID-19 pandemic has taken on the provision of healthcare, is the rise of central line-associated bloodstream infections (CLABSI).
-The CDC’s National Healthcare Safety Network has reported a significant rise in the standard infection ratio for … Read more
+Among the multitude of tolls the COVID-19 pandemic has taken on the provision of healthcare, is the rise of central line-associated bloodstream infections.
+CDC’s National Healthcare Safety Network has reported a significant rise in the standard infection ratio for CLABSI: a … Read more